-Discover remote outposts and isolated towns as you cruise this wonderland.
+Discover remote outposts and isolated towns as you cruise Alaska’s Inside Passage.

 Skagway.
-A stop in Skagway on Inside Passage Alaska cruises is a must if you want to experience the thrill of the gold rush.
-Once a rowdy frontier hub and the gateway to the gold fields, Skagway is now a collection of curio shops, taverns, galleries and museums nestled in natural beauty.
+A stop in Skagway on an Inside Passage Alaska cruise is a must if you want to experience the thrill of the gold rush.
+Once a rowdy frontier hub and the gateway to the gold fields, Skagway is now a collection of curio shops, taverns, galleries, and museums nestled in natural beauty.

-As a common Scandinavian saying goes, "there’s no such thing as bad weather, just bad clothing."
+As a common Scandinavian saying goes, "There’s no such thing as bad weather, just bad clothing."
 The better you prepare and the more meticulous you pack, the more comfortable you’ll be.
-That doesn’t mean overloading your suitcase, it means including enough of the right gear for the right weather.
+That doesn’t mean overloading your suitcase, it means including enough of the right gear for the weather in Alaska.

-Pack waterproof jackets and strive for layers—you need to be ready for a sunny day and a chilly one, as the summertime high is usually only between 50- and 60-degrees Fahrenheit.
-Occasionally, it reaches 70s and 80s.
+Pack waterproof jackets and strive for layers—you need to be ready for a sunny day and a chilly one, as the summertime high is usually only between 50 and 60 degrees Fahrenheit.
+Occasionally, it reaches the 70s and 80s.

-Pack lots of sweaters, scarves, long-sleeve shirts, long underwear, a water-repellent jacket, and rainboots along with sunglasses, a swimsuit and a few nights of formal wear for formal nights.
-This Alaska cruise packing list offers more tips and advice.
+Pack lots of sweaters, scarves, long-sleeve shirts, long underwear, a water-repellent jacket, and rainboots along with sunglasses, a swimsuit, and a few nights of formal wear.
+This Alaska cruise packing guide offers more tips and advice.

 May to September is considered the best time for an Inside Passage Alaska cruise.
 We can’t wait to show you this incredible place.
-View our Alaska cruises and Land + Sea Journey cruise tours to begin planning your adventure.
+View our Alaska Inside Passage cruises to begin planning your adventure.